salujajaskeerat/ELP305-TribeD-documentation/index.md

 Extra-strong, flexible oxidation-resistant gauntlet for better performance and durability.

-Puncture-resistant polyethylene separator minimize the possibility of internal short circuits.
+Puncture-resistant polyethene separators minimize the possibility of internal short circuits.

 High durability with sealed plastic housing.